awsdocs/ec2-image-builder-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 # EC2 Image Builder resource\-based policy examples<a name="security_iam_resource-based-policy-examples"></a>

-To learn how to create a component, see [Create New Component](managing-image-builder-console.md#image-builder-create-component)\.
+To learn how to create a component, see [Create components](image-builder-create-component.md)\.

 ## Restricting Image Builder component access to specific IP addresses<a name="security_iam_resource-based-policy-examples-restrict-component-by-ip"></a>